esfelurm/CMTES/README.md

 - Find the tags used in the login page + number of usage

-- Find all site labels
+- Find all site Variables

 - Finding site IDs and Variables

-- Finding suspicious labels to make crackers 👇🏻
+- Finding suspicious Variables to make crackers 👇🏻

 <img src="screen/20230902_003929.jpg">